Panasonic LX15 vs Sony A6400

 The LX15 can be obtained in two different colors (black, silver), while the A6400 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6400 is notably larger (26 percent) than the Panasonic LX15.
-In this context, it is worth noting that neither the LX15 nor the A6400 are weather-sealed.
+It is noteworthy in this context that the A6400 is splash and dust-proof, while the LX15 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the LX15 has a lens built in, whereas the A6400 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A6400 and their specifications in the Sony E-Mount Lens Catalog.